aspnetboilerplate/aspnetboilerplate/doc/WebSite/EventBus-Domain-Events.md

 the event bus.
 This way, your class can work without the event bus.
 NullEventBus implements the [null object pattern](http://en.wikipedia.org/wiki/Null_Object_pattern).
-When you call it's methods, it does nothing at all.
+When you call its methods, it does nothing at all.

 #### Getting The Default Instance